aesteve-rh/ovirt-site/source/release/4.5.0/index.md

  - [BZ 2023250](https://bugzilla.redhat.com/show_bug.cgi?id=2023250) **[RFE] Use virt:rhel module instead of virt:av in RHEL 8.6+ to get advanced virtualization packages**

    Advanced Virtualization module (virt:av) has been merged into standard RHEL virtualization module (virt:rhel) as a part of RHEL 8.6 release.
 Due to this change the host deploy and host upgrade flows has been updated to properly enable virt:rhel module during new installation of RHEL 8.6 host and during upgrade of existing RHEL &lt;= 8.5 to RHEL 8.6 host.
+ - [BZ 2015802](https://bugzilla.redhat.com/show_bug.cgi?id=2015802) **[RFE] oVirt hypervisors should support running on host with DISA STIG security profile applied**

+   oVirt Hypervisor 4.5, with exception to oVirt Node, is able to run on a host with RHEL 8.6 DISA STIG openscap profile applied.
  - [BZ 1782056](https://bugzilla.redhat.com/show_bug.cgi?id=1782056) **[RFE] Integration of built-in ipsec feature in oVirt with OVN**

    The IPSec for OVN feature is available on hosts with configured ovirt-provider-ovn, OVN version 2021 or higher and OvS version 2.15 or higher.